Helicobacter pylori Culture

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Recovery of Helicobacter pylori from gastric specimens to facilitate antimicrobial susceptibility testing used to guide antimicrobial therapy
+Recovery of Helicobacter pylori from gastric specimens for antimicrobial susceptibility testing of the organism

 A positive result provides definitive evidence of the presence of Helicobacter pylori.